Authentication

 Multi-factor authentication (MFA) can significantly enhance user access security.
 Imply Hybrid Auth works with Google Authenticator and FreeOTP authenticator applications.

-To enable MFA with a one-time password policy, follow these steps:
+To enable MFA with an OTP policy, follow these steps:

-- OTP Token Period: (TOTP) the number of seconds an OTP token should be valid for.
+• OTP Token Period (TOTP only): The number of seconds an OTP token should be valid for.

-- Initial Counter: (HOTP) the value of the initial counter.
+• Initial Counter (HOTP only): The value of the initial counter.